dombrant/automation-scripts/Windows/Promote User to Admin/README.md

 # Promote User to Admin

-This is a PowerShell script from Aaron that promotes a user to an admin on an Azure AD-joined machine.
-This works even if the user has never logged into the machine before.
+This is a PowerShell script that promotes a user to an admin on an Azure AD-joined machine.

 ## Instructions